 It’s also evidently rooted in experience.
 The authors have a keen sense of those things that presenters do that they should not do — and their guidance is designed to anticipate such pitfalls.
 This is perhaps especially true of the nitty-gritty advice in Chapter 4, ‘Building your presentation’.

 I also commend the way that the book give explicit attention to aspects of presenting that are often either overlooked or treated skimpily.
-Examples include the true of the passages in Chapter 2 on how to think about one’s audience and the context of the presentation.
+Examples include passages in Chapter 2 on how to think about one’s audience and the context of the presentation.

 It’s also true of the chapter entitled ‘Success!
 (What now?)’, which is devoted to the oft-neglected topic of what presenters should do following the presentation.
 This chapter provides the book with a particularly strong ending.